grahambell/crab/README.rst

 then the status will be failure if the was no failure pattern or unknown if there was a failure pattern which did not match.

+The "Inhibit execution" checkbox can be use to temporarily request that a job not be run.
+This setting is stored in the Crab server and passed to the client when it reports that a job is being started.
+Note that there is no guarantee that the job will not be run while this option is selected: the client could fail to connect to the server before starting the job, or it could choose to ignore the inhibit setting.
+The ``crabsh`` wrapper shell reads a configuration parameter ``allow_inhibit`` from the ``crabsh`` section of the ``cran.ini`` file to determine whether inhibit requests should be honored.
+(The default value is true, i.e. it will not run the job if it receives the inhibit flag in response to its job starting message.)

 The job configuration page also allows jobs to be marked as deleted.
 Normally this would be done by importing a new crontab without that job in it, but having this available on the web interface is useful